Managing Worker Compensation, Employer's Liability and Employment Practices in the US

-All requests for refunds or changes must be submitted in writing to RIMS at pd@RIMS.org.
-Registrants who cancel 15 business days or less prior to the start of the workshop can send a replacement from their company or receive credit to attend another workshop with the same duration and cost within a year of the cancelled registration.
-Please note if the member rate was paid for the original registration and you elect to send a replacement or transfer the credit to another employee of your organization who is not a member, an additional fee will be charged to offset the difference between the member and nonmember rate.
-No refunds will be issued for cancellations less than 15 days from the start of the workshop.
+All requests for refunds or changes must be submitted in writing to RIMS at PD@RIMS.org.
+Registrants who cancel 15 business days or more prior to the start of the workshop can receive a credit to attend another workshop with the same duration and cost within three months.

 You may cancel your registration at any time by emailing PD@RIMS.org.
 Cancellations received more than 30 days prior to the start of the event will receive a 100% refund.
 Cancellations received 15 to 30 days prior to the start of the event will receive a 50% refund.
 No refunds will be provided for cancellations received less than 15 days prior to the event.
 No refunds will be issued after the event.
 All refunds will be refunded to your original method of payment.
 Registrations may not be shared but may be transferred at no cost up to 15 days prior to the start of the event with notification to PD@RIMS.org.